dojo/docs/dojo/hasAttr.rst

       dojo.hasAttr("nodeId", "foo");
   });

-It's recommend to use attr.has in dojo 1.7.
+It's recommended to use attr.has in dojo 1.7.

 .. code-block :: javascript